-While disinterest and mistrust of institutional politics have already been documented (Maxwell, 2010), contentious politics does not seem to garner more trust.
+While disinterest and mistrust of institutional politics have already been documented (Maxwell, 2010; Braconnier, Dormagen, Pons, 2017), contentious politics does not seem to garner more trust.
 For instance, recent social movements against the labor market reform in 2016 or the Yellow Vests movement in 2019, which took place during my fieldwork, did not mobilize any resident nor much enthusiasm in the neighborhoods studied.
 What about antiracist mobilizations?
 They should resonate more favorably with the ordinary experience of racial minorities.
 First of all, almost no respondent was able to mention any racial justice organizations.
 Even at the local level, and while we surveyed towns and neighborhoods where antiracist associations were active, these groups remain mostly unknown to the residents we met.
 Then, when they are known, antiracist actors also do not get a good press.
 SOS Racisme5, one of the few associations mentioned, thus almost never attracted positive opinions.
 Most respondents not only consider that SOS Racisme has failed to fight discrimination, but it is also criticized for its dubious financial practices in connection with the Socialist Party.
 It is also dismissed, by the more militant, for having instrumentalized autonomous antiracist mobilizations such as the March for Equality and Against Racism in 1983 (Hajjat, 2022).
+Some criticize it for being "too politicized" - and implicitly for having been co-opted by the Socialist Party -, while others accuse its members of "having their snouts in the trough".
+The fate of the March for Equality and Against Racism in 1983 has thus left deep traces in the memory of working-class neighborhoods residents.